Massage vs. Fascia Release | Nervous System Reset

 • Massage = muscular relief.
 Great for recovery, relaxation, and stress relief.

 • Fascia release = structural relief + nervous system reorganization.
-By freeing fascial restrictions, you don’t just feel looser — your nervous system also learns a new baseline of ease.
+By freeing fascial restrictions, you don’t just feel looser, your nervous system also learns a new baseline of ease.

-Benefits Clients Notice:
+Benefits Our Clients Notice:

-• Feeling taller and more aligned
+• Feeling taller and posture balance

 • Breathing more deeply